sszacillo/sszacillo/README.md

 # 👋 Hi there!
 I'm Szymon

-🎓 Engineer / 💻 Embedded & Python Developer / 📊 Passionate about algorithms, compression, and IoT systems
+🎓 Engineer / 💻 Embedded & Python Developer / 📊 Passionate about IoT systems

 I hold a Bachelor's degree in IT Automation Systems and am currently pursuing my Master's in the same field.
 I enjoy building solutions ranging from low-level hardware drivers to data analysis and wireless communication systems.